 Find Excavators near you with Machine Providers.
-These durable peices of heavy equipment can use a variety of different attachments to complete almost any job.
+These durable pieces of heavy equipment can use a variety of different attachments to complete almost any job.
 Commonly fitted with a bucket, it's ideal for digging, trenching, demolition or landscape work.
 It can also load trucks and be fitted with jackhammers, sweepers, grapplers and more.

-Machine Providers makes it easy to get quotes from multiple Excavator providers near you.
+Machine Providers make it easy to get quotes from multiple Excavator providers near you.
 Whether you're looking to rent, buy, or lease new or used equipment, just answer a few simple questions below for the best Excavator rates from local providers in your area.

 Find the Best Rates from Multiple Mini Excavator Providers

 A few answers to get you started.
 Submit the form above to ask an expert!

 There are different excavator segments that manufacturers use.
 There are several major types of excavators that you need to be aware of.

 - Standard (Full Size)20,000 lbs at 75 HP (10 tons) Up to 80,000 lbs HP (40 tons)